In this article, we are going to cover 10 things not to do in a cemetery.

 - Get too close to a funeral in progress

-- Ignore the cemetery rules (you’ll see them posted somewhere conspicuous)
+- Ignore the cemetery rules and regulations (you’ll see them posted somewhere conspicuous)

 I appreciate you touching on how they will probably close the gates after their hours are over.
 My uncle wants to plan his funeral soon and he needs help with a few things.
 I think it’s a good idea for him to get his headstone picked out and paid for so he doesn’t have to worry about it anymore.